andrzej-jedrzejewski/data-analyst-nanodegree-virtual-machine-ubuntu/README.md

-##This repo contains scripts that help you to create virtual machine for Udacity Data Analyst Nanodegree Course.
+###This repo helps students to create (remote or local) virtual machine for Udacity Data Analyst Nanodegree Course.

 Basic info
 ------------